gelisam/staged-diamond-calculus/README.md

 n1 :: Int
 ```
 live in stage 1.
 The stage-1 expression `(power1 3)` assembles the stage-0 code
-`(* x0 (* x0 x0))` (note the absence of administrative redexes), and `$splice`
+`(* x (* x x))` (note the absence of administrative redexes), and `$splice`
 inserts that code where `$splice` is called, thus resulting in the following
 fully-expanded program.
-By convention, the 0 suffixes are dropped once expansion
-is complete.
 ```
 (define (cube x)
   (* x (* x x)))
 ```

-Note how `(dia x0)` and `(dia (* x0 recur0))` refer to the variable `x0`,
+Note how `(dia x)` and `(dia (* x recur))` refer to the variable `x`, something
-something which is not possible with `box`.
-This extra expressiveness comes with
+which is not possible with `box`.
+This extra expressiveness comes with an extra
-an extra obligation: we must ensure that this stage-0 code is only ever spliced
+obligation: we must ensure that this stage-0 code is only ever spliced in a
-in a context where `x0` is in scope.
-The calculus is carefully designed to
+context where `x` is in scope.
+The calculus is carefully designed to guarantee
-guarantee this.
+this.

-In this case, the `x0` variable is in scope in the `dia` code fragments because
+In this case, the `x` variable is in scope in the `dia` code fragments because
 they are within a `$let-macro` expression which is itself in a context where
-`x0` is in scope.
+`x` is in scope.
 The code fragments can be moved around and assembled into
 larger code fragments, but only within the `$let-macro`; there are no mutable
 variables or exceptions which would allow the code fragments to be smuggled to
-another part of the phase-1 code, outside the scope where `x0` is bound.
+another part of the phase-1 code, outside the scope where `x` is bound.
 The
 only thing which can be done with those code fragments is to `$splice` them
-within the body of the `$let-macro`, where it is safe to do so because `x0` is
+within the body of the `$let-macro`, where it is safe to do so because `x` is
 in scope.

 ### Example 2